Patients may have some questions about their surgery and/or our facilities. Here are the most common and frequently asked questions.

 It is very important that you have an empty stomach.
-Liquids or food in your stomach can cause serious - even fatal - respiratory complications when you receive anesthesia.
-If you have mistakenly consumed any substances after midnight - other than what your doctor has instructed - be sure to tell the nurse who admits you to the center and the anesthesiologist before your surgery.
+Liquids or food in your stomach can cause serious or even fatal respiratory complications when you receive anesthesia.
+If you have mistakenly consumed any substances after midnight (other than what your doctor has instructed), be sure to tell the nurse who admits you to the center and the anesthesiologist before your surgery.

 What medications or vitamins should I take the morning of my surgery?

 Your doctor or our center nurse will discuss the specifics of your medications with you and give you instructions about what to take and what not to take.
 Be sure to drink the least amount of water possible with any medications you are instructed to take.